fesh0r/beebem/README.txt

                  Quickload (keypad *) so you can save and load without having to go through the menus.

+  Screen Capture Options - Select the resolution and file format for screen
+                   capture to file.
+  Capture Screen - Capture the BeebEm screen to a file.
+You will be
+                   prompted for a file name.
+Note that you can also use the ALT+keypad 5 shortcut to capture the screen to file.

   Video Options - Select the resolution and how many frames get skipped for
                   video capture.
 If video and audio get out of sync when playing back then try selecting a lower resolution and